ianEstrada/Emociones-y-Bebidas/README.md

 Make sure you have Python 3.12.8 installed on your system.
 If not, you can download it from the official Python website.

-To install the required dependencies, follow these steps:
+To install the necessary dependencies, you can use the following command to install all packages at once:

 1. Create a virtual environment (optional but recommended):